LLnCSoftware/mserve/examples/05scripted/05scripted.md

 4. Move the copy immediately above the original "position".
 5. Add the "address" to the phase-in list.

-### replaceServer address, postion, stype, sversion, condition, q-file
+### replaceServer function (with args:) address, position, stype, sversion, condition, q-file

 Same as copyServer but add:
 6. Add the "address" from the original "position" to the phase-out list.

-### upgradeServers stype, sversion, host, qfile, new-qfile, new-sversion
+### upgradeServers function (with args:) stype, sversion, host, qfile, new-qfile, new-sversion

+Upgrade a collection of servers to a new qfile, matching those old servers by the "and" of supplied stype, sversion, host, qfile.

 1. Find position of all rows in the buffer having the specified stype, sversion, host, and qfile Ignoring any of the above which were entered as blank.
 2. For each row found above, find an unused port on the same host
 3. Combine into a list of tuples: (address=host:unused-port; position; new-qfile; new-sversion).
 4. Perform replaceServer on each tuple, updating only qfile and sversion for each address and position.
    Leave sversion unchanged when new-sversion is blank.

-### migrateServers stype, sversion, host, new-host, new-stype, new-sversion
+### migrateServers function (with args:) stype, sversion, host, new-host, new-stype, new-sversion

+Replacing any number of servers with the same number of servers on a different host by matching stype, sversion, host

 1. Find position of all rows in the buffer having specified stype, sversion, and host, Ignoring any  of the above which were entered as blank.